ascend4/ascend4/A4SQP.md

 ## Purpose

-A4SQP is a proposed SQP-based nonlinear solver for ASCEND.
+A4SQP is an SQP-based nonlinear solver prototype for ASCEND.
 Its intended niche is hard nonlinear algebraic and nonlinear programming problems where the existing local equation-solving path can stall because of active bounds, poor initialization, inconsistent local linearizations, or tight engineering specifications.

-The initial implementation target is an elastic line-search SQP method using HiGHS as the quadratic programming (QP) solver.
+The implemented prototype is an elastic line-search SQP method using HiGHS as the quadratic programming (QP) solver.
+It now includes a constrained trust-region retry path and experimental exact-Hessian modes.
 A later phase may add filter SQP globalization.

 This note also records an architectural tension: A4SQP should eventually be usable outside ASCEND through an IPOPT-like C problem ABI, but an ASCEND-native solver client can both consume and return richer information through `slv_system_t`.

-## Initial Solver Shape
+## Implemented Solver Shape

-The first implementation should be conservative:
+The current implementation remains deliberately conservative, but the initial solver shape is now in place:

-- Implement A4SQP as a normal ASCEND solver client over `slv_system_t`.
+- A4SQP is a normal ASCEND solver client over `slv_system_t`.
-- Build the SQP problem from ASCEND solver variable and relation lists.
+- It builds the SQP problem from ASCEND solver variable and relation lists.
-- Use exact first derivatives from ASCEND relation derivative machinery.
+- It uses exact first derivatives from ASCEND relation derivative machinery.
-- Use HiGHS for convex QP subproblems.
+- It calls HiGHS directly for convex QP subproblems.
-- Use a positive-semidefinite Hessian approximation, initially BFGS, limited-memory BFGS, diagonal, or identity.
+- It supports a default damped BFGS step Hessian, explicit `EXACT_OBJ` and `EXACT_LAGRANGIAN` modes, and conservative `AUTO` promotion to sparse exact constrained curvature on small settled problems.
-- Add elastic variables to QP subproblems so local linearized infeasibility does not immediately abort the solve.
+- It adds lower and upper elastic variables to QP subproblems so local linearized infeasibility does not immediately abort an iteration.
-- Use an L1 merit-function line search for first-phase globalization.
+- It uses an L1 merit-function line search, with a scaled box trust region for constrained problems and bounded trust-region/QP retries.
-- Report diagnostics that identify active bounds, elastic rows, limiting relations, and the point where progress stalled.
+- It reports progress, QP status, line-search metrics, elastic activity, trust radius, and view diagnostics through ASCEND progress callbacks and optional error-reporter notes.

 The goal is not to reproduce SNOPT, WORHP, or Knitro immediately.
 The goal is a focused ASCEND prototype that can test whether active-set elastic SQP helps